tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

                                          |
 ---------------------------------------- | -------

+If you were using your friends to help hold digits, counting to 32 requires five assistants.
+Don't worry, though, this conversion process is handled for you by Processing so that you will never need to deal directly with binary.

-Have you been wondering where those letters in hexadecimal come from?
-Well, hexadecimal is a base-16 system.
-Just imagine some alien race with 16 fingers.
-To make accommodate the extra fingers, we use the letters `A` to `F`.
+In [lesson 01]({% post_url 2018-06-12-processing.py_in_ten_lessons--01-_hello_world %}#colour) you received little explanation for how hexadecimal actually works.
+You have probably been wondering where those letters from, right?
+Well, hexadecimal is a *base-16* system.
+Just imagine some alien race with sixteen fingers.
+To accommodate these extra fingers, we include the letters `A` to `F`.

 Hexadecimal &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;| Decimal
 --------------------------------------------- | -------